-Unfortunately if your child is absent and we do not hear from you, we have a duty of care to call each of your emergency contacts until we are able to establish that your child is safe and the cause for their absence.
+If your child is absent and we do not hear from you, we have a duty of care to call each of your emergency contacts until we are able to establish that your child is safe and the cause for their absence.
 In the event that we are unable to do this we will then send a Parenthub message to the primary contact for your child.

 If by 10am we still haven’t been able to speak to a parent/carer, we are then legally obliged to carry out a home visit.
 This is obviously an added pressure on parents and places a strain on staffing within the school, all of which could be easily avoided by simply notifying us by one of the methods above that your child will be absent that day.